raspberrypilearning/serene-scene/en/step_5.md

 --- /task ---

-If you click on the green flag and move the slider, you'll notice that the grasshopper moves very slowly.
-To fix this, you can multiply the `grasshopper`{:class="block3variables"} variable by a number smaller that 1.
+If you click on the green flag and move the slider, you will notice that the grasshopper moves very slowly.
+To fix this, you can multiply the `grasshopper`{:class="block3variables"} variable by a number smaller than 1 (in other words, a number that is smaller than 100/100).

 --- task ---